Welcome to the Introductory R3 course!

 • Material for further learning

-• Several networking activities (usually after lunch)
+• Several networking activities after most lunch

 Getting or asking for help 🙋♀️🙋♂️